 Freedom Holding Corp.
 Reports Fiscal Year 2025 Financial Results

-Freedom Holding Corp.
-(NASDAQ: FRHC), the diversified financial group with operations spanning 22 countries, today reported financial results for the fiscal year ended March 31, 2025, highlighting continued growth across core segments and meaningful progress on its digital ecosystem strategy.
+ALMATY, Kazakhstan, June 15, 2025 /PRNewswire/ -- Freedom Holding Corp.
+(NASDAQ: FRHC ), the diversified financial group with operations spanning 22 countries, today reported financial results for the fiscal year ended March 31, 2025, highlighting continued growth across core segments and meaningful progress on its digital ecosystem strategy.

 -